 Calling all Menorah members and friends!

-There has been talk about #menorahfutures for several months and the four page report in Shofar summarises what it’s about: a good look at where we are and where we want to be as a progressive Jewish community.
+We launched #menorahfutures in 2016 and a four page report summarises what it’s all about: a good look at where we are and where we want to be as a progressive Jewish community.
 More than 50 years old, Menorah is thriving.
 However, nothing stands still, so the idea is to take the Community’s temperature, especially trying to engage those that are generally less-involved, to see what else can be done to sustain and enrich the dynamic and diverse Community we have.

-Several proposals came from that initial work, and the intention is to use the next few months to get as many people as possible engaged and involved in discussions.
+Several proposals came from the initial work, and we want to get as many people as possible engaged and involved in discussions.

 5 groups have been established, one for each strategy that at this early stage #menorahfutures suggests should be developed.
 We will update details on this page of the website as they come through.